Five things to know: TPC Deere Run

 Jordan Spieth’s incredible bunker shot at 2013 John Deere

 Steve Stricker closed out the last of his three straight Deere wins with an epic walk-off birdie in 2011.
-A then-teenaged Spieth birdied five of his last six holes – including a bunker hole-out on the 72nd hole – to join a playoff with Johnson and David Hearn in 2013.Two years later, Spieth rallied from four shots back with six holes to play, then topped Tom Gillis on the second hole of sudden death in 2015.
+A then-teenaged Spieth birdied five of his last six holes – including a bunker hole-out on the 72nd hole – to join a playoff with Johnson and David Hearn in 2013.
+Two years later, Spieth rallied from four shots back with six holes to play, then topped Tom Gillis on the second hole of sudden death in 2015.

 In the first round of 2010, Stricker carded an afternoon round of 60 – and trailed leader Paul Goydos by a shot.
 Stricker set a TOUR record with his score of 188 (60-66-62) over the first three rounds and led by six shots.
-He won by a pair when Goydos hit approach to the final hole into the water.
+He won by a pair when Goydos hit an approach to the final hole into the water.

 “When Goydos shot the 59, I went to Davis Love (III) and a bunch of guys who were here and said, ‘Guys are going pretty low.
 Should we look for a few more tees?’”
 Weibring remembered.
 “And they said, ‘No. The golf course is great.
 It’s fun.
 You have to hit good shots.
 Don’t touch it.’”

 TPC Deere Run debuted at 7,183 yards in 2000 and had grown to 7,268 yards by 2007.
-Only two years in, the fairly benign eighth hole was increased from 374 yards to 428 when Weibring “found” a new tee beyond the course’s boundaries.
+Only two years in, the relatively benign eighth hole was increased from 374 yards to 428 when Weibring “found” a new tee beyond the course’s boundaries.

-The circle of land the pros still launch from today may be the priciest piece of real estate, square-footage-wise, in Silvis history.
+The circle of land the pros still launch from today may be the priciest piece of real estate, square-footage-wise, in Silvis' history.
 Newly retired tournament director Clair Peterson remembers the price for that 15-by-15-foot tee box being $25,000.

 And this just in: “We’re trying to take it back further now,” Weibring said last week.
 “I’d like to pull it back 25 to 30 yards.”